akkadotnet/akka.net/docs/community/contributing/debugging.md

 You can view [the test flip rate report for Akka.NET on Azure DevOps here](https://dev.azure.com/dotnet/Akka.NET/_test/analytics?definitionId=84&contextType=build).

-What are some common reasons that test flip and how can we debug or fix them?
+What are some common reasons that test flip?
+How can we debug or fix them?

-### Cause 1: Expecting Messages in Fixed Orders
+### Expecting Messages in Fixed Orders

 One common reason for tests to experience high flip rates is that they expect events to happen in a fixed order, whereas due to arbitrary scheduling that's not always the case.